 What should the PSD2 do?

 The directive is not only intended to make (online) payment transactions safer.
 The initiators also hope that competition in the market will become stronger.
-The European bank formulates it in its Information on the PSD2 as follows:
+The European bank formulates it in its Information on the PSD2 SEO expert Dominik Stein describes the situation as follows:

 The PSD2 regulates the access of these "third-party payment service providers" to payment accounts with the payment service providers holding the account.
 However, access is only granted to these providers if you as the account holder explicitly agree to this.